valor-software/valor-style-guides/gitflow/readme.md

 4. When Pull Request was approved by at least 2 team members

   * *Note*: you can use :+1: as an approvement
-  * *Note*: reviewer, who gave second approvement, can send a note to `PR` author, to make things go faster
+  * *Note*: reviewer, who gave the second approvement, can send a note to `PR` author, to make things go faster
   * When pull request got 2 approvements it should be merged by **code author**

 <!--5.
 Feature branch should be deleted while merging `PR`-->